ruoyuGao/scikit-opt-gpu/README.md

 mkdir build
 cd build
 ```
-You can use can cmake flags to build the project.
+You can use any cmake flags to build the project as long as it compiles.
 However, If you are on CIMS cluster please use the following flags or gcc-9.2 can't be used.
 CMAKE will automatically go to /usr/local/gcc whose version is 4.8.5
 ```
 cmake -DCMAKE_C_COMPILER=/usr/local/stow/gcc-9.2/bin/gcc -DCMAKE_CXX_COMPILER=/usr/local/stow/gcc-9.2/bin/g++ ..
 make -j4